zzzprojects/docs/dapper-plus.net/pages/documentations/dapper-plus-manager.md

 - **AddLicense:** Use this method to manually add a license by hardcoding it into your project or retrieving it from your configuration file.
 - **ValidateLicense:** This crucial method ensures that your license has been correctly added and is valid.

 ## Conclusion

-Here's a polished version of your conclusion to ensure clarity and conciseness:

-## Conclusion